-The experience quickly moved beyond just content, and just the web - businesses want to share any type of asset, or group of assets, across any digital touchpoint - online, in-store, billboards, kiosks, customer portals, eCommerce systems, and more.
+The experience quickly moved beyond just content, and now e-commerce businesses want to share any type of asset, or group of assets, across any digital touchpoint — online, in-store, on billboards, in kiosks, through customer portals, across e-commerce systems, and more.

-It also become clear that the digital experience was no longer just a way to get people in the door, but critical to growing customer satisfaction and loyalty post-acquisition.
+It's become clear that the digital experience is no longer just a way to get people in the door, but critical to growing customer satisfaction and loyalty post-acquisition.

-The digital journey has expanded, more back end applications are being used by different departments to handle their piece of that journey.
+The digital journey has expanded, more back-end applications are being used by different departments to handle their slice of that journey.

 Read this next: The State of Commerce Experience 2021 [Analyst Study with Forrester]

 For the customer experience to remain consistent from acquisition to advocate, these back-end systems need to integrate.